wiheto/netplotbrain/docs/tutorial/tutorial2_views.md

 Sequences of views are possible.
-So, setting view = 'LSR' will generate 3 subplots with left, superior, and right views
+So, setting view = 'LSR' will generate 3 subplots with left, superior, and right views.

-If you specify a list (e.g. `['LR', 'AP']`) then two different rows will be generated.
+If you specify a list (e.g., `['LR', 'AP']`) then two different rows will be generated.
 The first from left to right.
 The second from anterior to posterior.

 ```python